solana-turbin3/Q3_25_Emmanuel_Abimbola/README.md

 - I submitted my letter of intent a day ahead of the deadline.
 I am now onto putting it all to work.

 ## Week 3
+- This would easily be marked as the most stress free, yet mentally challenging week of the program so far for me.
+- I began the User_Stories task quite early.
+This led me on the path to developing FairPlay Protocol.
+There are many unanswered subsections that I will have to cater to.
+- I attended the solA classes this week, and reviewed the solB at later times because of hectic daily schedules.
+- Working on the NFT marketplace.
+More implementation coming soon.
+- My main takeaway from the week's classes is to view my project from a User's standpoint.
+Code is beautiful, but it is worse when no one uses your code.
+- I went ahead to create an X account for the project, and started doing some brief branding for it.
 - - *Stay tuned for more updates...*